prakashjayy/pytorch_classifiers/README.md

 ## This is an experimental setup to build code base for pytorch.
 Its main is to experiment faster using transfer learning on all available pre-trained models.

-### Why TARS?
-My Favourite character from Interstellar.
-Its good to use names like murph, cooper, lander etc .

 ### Dataset: Plant Seedlings classification

 Classes present: